cheind/src-jekyll.cheind.github.io/_pages/about.md

 I am a research scientist at PROFACTOR working at the interface of computer vision and robotics.
 My focus is on probabilistic approaches to create self-optimized artificial training data.

 I received my doctoral degree (with distinction) from JKU in the field of computer vision and machine learning.
-Recently, I created a widely used real-time 3D reconstruction software called [ReconstructMe](https://www.reconstructme.net/) and initiated several popular [open source projects](https://github.com/cheind).
+Recently, I initiated several popular [open source projects](https://github.com/cheind) and created a widely used real-time 3D reconstruction software called [ReconstructMe](https://www.reconstructme.net/).

 You can find a little more about the work I do in [my CV](assets/pdf/CV_cheind.pdf).